Pema Lingpa

-Pema Lingpa or Padma Lingpa (1450–1521) was a Bhutanese saint and siddha of the Nyingma school of Tibetan Buddhism.
+Pema Lingpa or Padma Lingpa (March or April 1450 – February 1521) was a Bhutanese saint and siddha of the Nyingma school of Tibetan Buddhism.
 He is considered a terchen or "preeminent tertön" (discoverer of spiritual treasures) and is considered to be foremost of the "Five Tertön Kings".
 In the history of the Nyingma school in Bhutan, Pema Lingpa is second only in importance to Padmasambhava.